> Steeleye Span > Songs > Child Owlet

 A death in the family is a common ballad feature and the instruments of death are fairly common as well: the knife, the axe, the stake, the pistol, the noose, all take their toll.
 Sisters, brothers, fathers, mothers, aunts, uncles, nephews and nieces kill each other by stabbing, shooting, de-capitating, drowning, smothering, strangling and poisoning.
 There is something off-beat about having one’s nephew torn to pieces by wild horses but, as Professor Child has observed, “the last two stanzas are unusually successful”.

 Maddy Prior sang Child Owlet in 1997 on the Fellside anthology Ballads and in 2004 on Steeleye Span’s CD They Called Her Babylon.
-Paul Adams commented in the first album’s sleeve notes:
+Paul Adams noted on the first album:

 This extremely rare ballad is fairly horrific even by ballad standards.
 The failed seduction and the revenge of the spurned temptress provides another theme for the high drama of ballads, but it is the way his body is spread over the landscape which takes it one step beyond the more usual ballad disposal methods of poisoning, stabbing, drowning, burning and beheading.